-The Church is the whole people of God in motion to follow Christ.
-It is also an institution that has its leaders, its structure and operating rules.
-As an institution, the Church is known by the public in Quebec.
-It enjoys a certain notoriety and represents, an incarnation of the message of Jesus Christ, in the eyes of Quebec society.
+The Church is the entire people of God following in the footsteps of Christ.
+It is also an institution that has its leaders, its structure and its rules of operation.
+As an institution, the Church is a familiar entity to the Quebec public and is recognized for its mission to promulgate the message of Jesus Christ.

-- 1. Stakeholders acknowledge that they have a responsibility in the perception the public may have of the Church. - 2.
-Stakeholders represent the Catholic Church.
-There is an expectation to advocate the teachings of the Church and to apply it to their own lives to the best of their abilities. - 3.
-As part of their pastoral work, stakeholders act to the best of their knowledge and capabilities.
+- 1. Ministers acknowledge that they have a responsibility in the perception the public may have of the Church. - 2.
+Ministers represent the Catholic Church.
+There is an expectation that they will advocate the teachings of the Church and apply it to their own lives. - 3.
+As part of their pastoral work, Ministers will act to the best of their knowledge and capabilities.
 They carry out their commitments and treat their colleagues with respect, courtesy, honesty and good faith. - 4.
-The stakeholders recognize that they are not "owners" of their pastoral work and its fruits.
+Ministers recognize that they are not "owners" of their pastoral work and its fruits.
 They perform a task that is conferred by their community and to whom they are accountable.
 They act in concert with other adults at different parish or diocesan levels. - 5.
-The stakeholders comply with the standards, policies and procedures that are given to them by the parish and / or diocese. - 6.
-Stakeholders know they need to be in solidarity with decisions or directions taken by the competent bodies. - 7.
-Finally, stakeholders know that their commitment must be align with their values, their faith and their conscience.
-The commitment in the Catholic Church is never an obligation or a constraint.
+Ministers comply with the standards, policies and procedures that are given to them by the parish and / or diocese. - 6.
+Ministers know that they should be in solidarity with decisions or directions taken by the competent bodies. - 7.
+Finally, Ministers know that their commitment must be aligned with their values, their faith and their conscience.
+Commitment in the Catholic Church is never an obligation nor a constraint.